arjunsavel/cortecs/paper/paper.md

 # Methods
 `cortecs` seeks to compress redundant information by representing opacity data not as the opacity itself but as fits to the opacity.
-We provide three methods of increasing complexity (and flexibility) for compressing and decompressing opacity: polynomial-fitting, principal components analysis [PCA; e.g., @jolliffe:2016] and neural networks [e.g., @alzubaidi:2021].
+We provide three methods of increasing complexity (and flexibility) for compressing and decompressing opacity: polynomial-fitting, principal components analysis [PCA, e.g., @jolliffe:2016] and neural networks [e.g., @alzubaidi:2021].
 Each compression method is paired with a decompression method for evaluating opacity as a function of temperature, pressure, and wavelength.
 These decompression methods are tailored for GPUs and are accelerated with the `JAX` code transformation framework [@jax:2018].